foxbow/mixplay/README.md

 # mixplayd
 the new heartpiece of the mixplay family.
 This is the manager and player that can run headless and will just play the shuffled Music content.
-Different front-ends may connect to the mixplayd and control the actions.

 This is destined to run on a headless box and supply the stereo with a constant stream of music.